-0 (R/W): Terminate conversion
+- Enable trigger acceptance (external trigger, 16-bit timer underflow trigger) - 0 (R/W): Terminate conversion

-This bit retains 1 during A/D conversion and automatically reverts to 0 after the conversion has completed.
-After 0 is written to this bit to forcefully terminate conversion, the ADC10A stops after the A/ D conversion being executed is completed.
+This bit does not revert to 0 automatically after A/D conversion has completed.
+Write 0 to this bit once and write 1 again to start another A/D conversion.
+After 0 is written to this bit to forcefully terminate conversion, the ADC12A stops after the A/D conversion being executed is completed.
+Therefore, this bit cannot be used to determine whether the ADC12A is executing A/D conversion or not.